Sinnerboy89/DFE/README.md

 WARNING: Depending on how many IR wav files are in your input directory, this may well completely lock up your disk I/O (even my SSD started to sweat a bit when testing with the Neumann set from SADIE II).

+If you're feeling adventurous, and have Python 3 installed on your system (with numpy and matplotlib packages), then you can try `dfe_plot.exe` with same args; this program is identical to the above, but a pretty little plot PNG will appear in your working directory which should illustrate the inverse-filtering "cancelling out" direction-independent features in your IR set.

 # Developer Notes

 ## Building from Source